A new campaign results page is available! Discover its features

 Checking statistical significance

-If you are using Google Analytics or Kameleoon as reporting tool, Kameleoon will calculate automatically the statistical significance of your experiment, allowing you to check if one variation of your experiment is more or less efficient than the reference.
+If you are using Google Analytics or Kameleoon as a reporting tool, Kameleoon will automatically calculate your experiment’s statistical significance, allowing you to check if one variation of your experiment is more or less effective than the reference.

 Reliability

-In the example above, the reliability rate is >99%.
+Here, the reliability rate for both variations is >99%.

 What can you do if sufficient reliability is not achieved?